Louisville Waterfront Park: Features

 Each year the park is features numerous exciting events such as Thunder Over Louisville, Forecastle Festival, WFPK Waterfront Wednesdays, Fridays at the Front, Fourth of July at Waterfront Park, and the Juneteenth Jubilee Celebration.

-There are two playgrounds in Waterfront Park; the original Children’s Play Area at the Orange parking lot (west of the Harbor Lawn) and the Adventure Playground and Splash Park at the Silver parking lot (east of the Big Four Bridge).
-The Children’s Play Area was one of the very first spaces to be completed in 1997.
+There are two playgrounds in Waterfront Park; the original Children's Play Area at the Orange parking lot (west of the Harbor Lawn) and the Adventure Playground and Splash Park at the Silver parking lot (east of the Big Four Bridge).
+The Children's Play Area was one of the first spaces to be completed in 1997.
 This playground includes three areas for different age groups and a climbing rock nearby.
 The play area has views of the river, the Great Lawn, and the downtown skyline.

 All of the walkways in Waterfront Park have been built to meet ADA standards.
 Wherever there are stairs at the park, there are also walkways for accessing the same area.
 The Big Four Bridge is accessible by ramp on the Kentucky and Jeffersonville side.
 Service animals are allowed everywhere in the park.
 An Accessible Signage Program helps park visitors with visual impairment navigate and enhance their park experience.
 Each sign includes raised letters, a Braille translation, and tactile graphics.
 Textured pads at the edge of sidewalks provide underfoot cues for the signs.

 The Big Four Bridge crosses the Ohio River connecting Waterfront Park to Jeffersonville, Indiana.
 Constructed in 1895 as a railroad bridge, the Big Four Bridge first provided rail access for freight and passengers traveling between Louisville and Southern Indiana.
 The bridge operated until 1969 when it was decommissioned, the ramps removed several years later.
 The Waterfront Master Plan, developed in the early 1990s, included the Big Four as a pedestrian bridge.
 On February 6, 2013, the city opened an elliptical ramp and the bridge to pedestrians and bicycles.
 Waterfront Park installed counters on the Louisville ramp in 2013, helping to calculate an average of 1.5 million pedestrians and bicycles that cross the bridge each year.
 In 2014, Jeffersonville built their ramp to complete the Big Four experience.
 The bridge itself is approximately 1/2 mile (2,562 ft.) long.
 Each ramp is 1/4 mile (1,181 ft.) long.
 The entire distance totals two miles.
 The Big Four Bridge has an LED lighting system that wraps the iron fretwork in vibrant colors.
 The lights can be programmed to have a rainbow effect, highlighting the beauty and strength of the bridge structure.